 Always thinking practically, that’s me.

 Well, my Easter garland experiment worked, and today I am sharing my Mod Podged yarn Easter egg tutorial with y’all here on Mod Podge Rocks.
 Would you like to get your hands dirty with some Mod Podge?
-Of course you would!
+And don’t your kids want to try a cool Easter craft?
+Of course you do!

 String Easter Eggs